dmaher42/athens-game-starter/README.md

 npm install
 npm start

-Simplified Mode
-To run the game, open Codespaces and run `npm start`.
+Simplified Mode: To run the game, open Codespaces and run `npm start`.
 There is no dev/production split; the engine runs in a consistent simplified mode for development.

 Preview-First Workflow (Recommended)